-Our collection holds periodicals, more than 10,000 books.
+Our collection holds periodicals and more than 9,000 books.
 Our online research and reference database, Galileo, contains over 150 searchable databases that support student research.
 The media center environment enhances learning experiences and is built upon concern for the academic and spiritual progress of each student.

 iPad ® Learning Center

 All students have access to iPads in their classrooms through the use of two full, class0size iPad carts and one group-size iPad bucket.
 Through the use of educational apps whole class participation apps and access to research sites, students are able to use iPads in conjunction with the curriculum across all subjects.

 Students in first through fifth grade are encouraged to use the Accelerated Reader program to record their independent reading.
 After a student has read a book, they may take a comprehension test on the content of that book.
 To check if a book is part of the Accelerated Reading program or to check a book’s reading level, visit ARBookFind.com.

 Middle & Upper School Academic Resources